metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 ### Backup

-Always keep a backup of everything on at least 1 drive that is offline and away from online machine.
+Always keep a backup of everything on at least 1 drive that is offline and away from online machine.\
 If you have to bring it online, take down the rest of network.

-Suggestion of backup software is subjective, preferred method is external hard drive or separate computer.
+Suggestion of backup software is subjective, most secure method is external hard drive or separate computer.

 [Table of Contents](#table-of-contents)

 ## Privacy suggestions

+In the following sections are most common privacy concerns and suggestions on how to deal with them.\

-When it comes to privacy, briefly, there are 2 very different defense categories:
+When it comes to privacy, briefly, there are 2 different defense categories:

 - Hide your online activity, is what people usually refer to when talking about "privacy".\
 This relates to data such as hardware ID's, browser fingerprinting, IP address etc.